Call for Applications: Radio Art Residency Weimar 2023 and 2024

 - A German language course online at a Goethe-Institut in the country of residence

-For the period of September 1 to October 31 2023 artists that come from the regions of South America and South East Asia or have a permanent residence in one of these regions can apply.
+For the period of September 1 to October 31 2023 artists that come from the regions of South America, South Asia and Southeast Asia or have a permanent residence in one of these regions can apply.

-For the period of September 1 to October 31 2024 artists that come from the regions of Southern Africa and South East Asia or have a permanent residence in one of these regions can apply.
+For the period of September 1 to October 31 2024 artists that come from the regions of Southern Africa, South Asia and Southeast Asia or have a permanent residence in one of these regions can apply.

 The programme is for artists working in the field of acoustic and time-based arts (radio, performance and sound artists).

-Applications are open to artists from non-German speaking countries without residence in Germany that come from the regions South America, South East Asia and Southern Africa or have a permanent residence in these regions.
+Applications are open to artists from non-German speaking countries without residence in Germany that come from the regions South America, South Asia, Southeast Asia and Southern Africa or have a permanent residence in these regions.

 Experience in audio production necessary for the realisation of their own contribution is desired.